Quincy Mine Shaft No. 2, Hancock, Michigan

 SOUDAN UNDERGROUND MINE STATE PARK

-Located on the Vermillion Iron Range in northeastern Minnesota, the former Oliver Iron Mining Co.
+Located in Tower, on the Vermillion Iron Range in northeastern Minnesota,, the former Oliver Iron Mining Co.
 Soudan Iron Mine has been preserved as a State Park offering underground and above ground tours.

 Mucker and ore car display